Efficient Minimization of Higher Order Submodular Functions using Monotonic Boolean Functions: Introduction

-\paragraph{Specialized solvers:} There has been much recent interest in the use of higher order submodular functions for better modeling of computer vision and machine learning problems \cite{kohlicvpr07,LanRHB06,ishikawa09}.
-Such problems typical involve millions of pixels making the use of general solvers highly infeasible.
+\paragraph{Specialized solvers:} Higher order submodular functions are useful in modeling many computer vision and machine learning problems \cite{kohlicvpr07,LanRHB06,ishikawa2011}.
+Such problems typically involve millions of pixels making the use of general solvers highly infeasible.
 Further, each pixel may take multiple discrete values and the conversion of such a problem to a Boolean one introduces further variables.
 On the other hand, the cost functions for many such optimization algorithms belong to a small subclass of submodular functions.
-The goal of this paper is to provide an efficient approach for minimizing these subclasses of submodular functions using a max-flow algorithm. \Vspace{-0.2cm} \begin{definition} Submodular functions map $f:{\mathbb B}^{\bf V} \to {\mathbb R}$ and satisfy the following condition:
+The goal of this paper is to provide an efficient approach for minimizing these subclasses of submodular functions using a max-flow algorithm. \Vspace{-0.2cm}